 Other recent work interrogates the privacy paradox, which basically asks why people claim to care about their privacy while posting personal data online.
 I find this line of questioning quite frustrating.
 Information provision online is not and should not be a proxy of privacy concern.
 This ignores the vast social benefits that participating online provides, and it ignores the fact that people delineate between information like health data, credit card numbers, nude photos etc. and social information (pictures, birthday, likes and dislikes).
 I am also interested in the privacy calculus literature, which maintains that people make a cost-benefit decision when providing information.
 My two papers with Eszter Hargittai suggests that people think privacy violations are inevitable, and instead do what they can to mitigate their impact.

 Privacy and Marginalized Individuals

-- Danah boyd and I recently edited a special issue of the International Journal of Communication called “Privacy at the Margins” which collects a number of papers examining privacy attitudes and practices among understudied groups.
+- Danah boyd and I edited a special issue of the International Journal of Communication called “Privacy at the Margins” which collects a number of papers examining privacy attitudes and practices among understudied groups.